vhnatovskyi/quant-rp-helper/README.md

 # Quant Helper

-Quant Helper is a WPF-based automation tool designed to assist with repetitive tasks through computer vision and input simulation.
-The application provides multiple automated scripts that can be triggered via keyboard shortcuts.
+Quant Helper is a WPF-based automation tool designed to assist with repetitive tasks through computer vision and input simulation on the **Quant RP Server (GTA V)**.
+The application provides multiple automated scripts for common roleplay activities that can be triggered via keyboard shortcuts.

+## Overview

+This tool is specifically designed for automating routine activities on the Quant RP Server, helping players with repetitive tasks such as electrical work, mining, and tree chopping.
+Each script uses advanced computer vision to detect game elements and perform automated interactions, making roleplay activities more efficient and enjoyable.

 ## Features

 ### Automation Scripts

-The application includes several specialized automation scripts:
+The application includes several specialized automation scripts for Quant RP activities:

 - **🔌 Electric Script (Електрик)** - `Ctrl + Q` to select
+  - Automates electrical repair work on the Quant RP Server
   - Uses OpenCV template matching to detect damaged fuse elements
   - Automatically clicks on detected elements with configurable precision
   - Supports screen scaling and filtering of overlapping detection points

 - **⛏️ Mine Script (Каменяр)** - `Ctrl + U` to select
+  - Automates mining activities on the Quant RP Server
   - Multi-template stone detection using computer vision
   - Detects 4 different stone types from embedded image resources
   - Performs automated clicking with movement patterns
   - Includes smart filtering to avoid duplicate clicks on the same targets

 - **🌳 Tree Chop Script (Лісоруб)** - `Ctrl + T` to select
-  - Automated tree chopping simulation
+  - Automates tree chopping/lumberjack activities on the Quant RP Server
-  - Performs repetitive mouse clicking patterns
+  - Performs repetitive mouse clicking patterns for tree harvesting
-  - Configurable timing and click sequences
+  - Configurable timing and click sequences optimized for roleplay activities

 **Note**: Use `F5` to execute any selected script.